chefdog/cfg-ng-lib/README.md

 # CfgNgLib

+## Introduction

+This project was created with the purpose of providing a demo, that could be published into an NPM package.

+## Project creation

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.11.

 Workspace was generated with the command `ng new cfg-ng-lib --no-create-application --directory=.`